FiveM-Scripts/Cops_FiveM/README.md

 Cops_FiveM is a script for RP server mainly.
 It let servers to have a cops system with loadout, vehicles, inventory check, ...

-# Current Features (full version)
+# Current Features (full version v1.1.0)

-* Add and remove cops
+* cops whitelist
-* Cops can take their service in the police station
+* take/break service
-* Cops can take a break in the police station again
-* When in service, cops can take/store a cop vehicle
+* cop garage (vehicle/heli)
-* They can check the inventory of someone (it also remove all illegal items while checking)
+* check inventory
-* They can give fines (negative account is possible)
+* fines
-* They can cuff (credits to Marxy : https://forum.fivem.net/t/release-simple-cuff-script-and-example-resource/4200)
+* cuff/uncuff (credits to Marxy : https://forum.fivem.net/t/release-simple-cuff-script-and-example-resource/4200)
+* check inventory
+* illegal items removed
-* They can force a cuffed player to enter in a vehicle
+* force cuffed player to go in the vehicle
+* unseat this player (Thanks TheFoxeur54)
+* GUI menu with some animations (Thanks Xtas3)
+* check vehicle plate
+* cops can see each other (blips : thanks Scammer -- https://forum.fivem.net/t/release-scammers-script-collection-09-03-17/3313)

-# Current Features (lite version)
+# Current Features (lite version v1.0.1)

 * Add and remove cops
 * Cops can take their service in the police station